Witch Finger Cookies (without food coloring!)

 Make the dough.
 It’s a basic, easy cookie dough.
 You beat together the wet ingredients, then stir in the flour.

-Cover with plastic wrap and refrigerate so that the witch fingers are easier to form and so that they hold their shape better in the oven.
+Cover with plastic wrap and refrigerate to make the witch fingers easier to form and to ensure they hold their shape better in the oven.

 Press down the almond tip for the nails.
 If you don’t want to use almonds, use one of the above ideas.